Michael Scheurer, PhD, MPH

 |University of Alabama||university||Bachelor of Science, Biological Sciences/Anthropology|

-Dr. Michael Scheurer is a Molecular Epidemiologist and Director of the Childhood Cancer Epidemiology and Prevention Center of the Texas Children’s Cancer Center and in the Cancer Prevention and Population Sciences Program of the Dan L. Duncan Cancer Center.
+Dr. Michael Scheurer is a molecular epidemiologist at Texas Children’s Cancer Center and in the Cancer Prevention and Population Sciences Program of the Dan L. Duncan Cancer Center at Baylor College of Medicine.

 His laboratory looks for novel ways to identify and catalog molecular markers of viral infection, including host-virus interactions, as risk factors for the development of cancer.
 He is actively involved with two large international research groups focused on two rare tumors: the Brain Tumor Epidemiology Consortium and the Childhood Leukemia International Consortium.